-There are no adequate and well-controlled studies in pregnant women.
-In oral studies conducted in rats and rabbits, fingolimod demonstrated developmental toxicity, including teratogenicity (rats) and embryolethality, when given to pregnant animals.
-In rats, the highest no-effect dose was less than the recommended human dose (RHD) of 0.5 mg/day on a body surface area (mg/m2) basis.
-The most common fetal visceral malformations in rats included persistent truncus arteriosus and ventricular septal defect.
+There are no adequate data on the developmental risk associated with the use of Gilenya in pregnant women.
+In oral studies conducted in rats and rabbits, fingolimod demonstrated developmental toxicity, including an increase in malformations (rats) and embryolethality, when given to pregnant animals.
+In rats, the highest no-effect dose was less than the recommended human dose of 0.5 mg/day on a body surface area (mg/m2) basis.
+The most common fetal visceral malformations in rats were persistent truncus arteriosus and ventricular septal defect.
 The receptor affected by fingolimod (sphingosine 1-phosphate receptor) is known to be involved in vascular formation during embryogenesis.
-Because it takes approximately 2 months to eliminate fingolimod from the body, potential risks to the fetus may persist after treatment ends [see Warnings and Precautions (5.7, 5.8)].
-Gilenya should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 When fingolimod was orally administered to female rats during pregnancy and lactation (0, 0.05, 0.15, and 0.5 mg/kg/day), pup survival was decreased at all doses and a neurobehavioral (learning) deficit was seen in offspring at the high dose.
 The low-effect dose of 0.05 mg/kg/day is similar to the RHD on a mg/m2 basis.

-The safety and effectiveness of Gilenya in pediatric patients with MS below the age of 18 have not been established.
+Safety and effectiveness of Gilenya in pediatric patients below the age of 10 years have not been established.

 Clinical MS studies of Gilenya did not include sufficient numbers of patients aged 65 years and over to determine whether they respond differently than younger patients.
 Gilenya should be used with caution in patients aged 65 years and over, reflecting the greater frequency of decreased hepatic, or renal, function and of concomitant disease or other drug therapy.

-Because fingolimod, but not fingolimod-phosphate, exposure is doubled in patients with severe hepatic impairment, patients with severe hepatic impairment should be closely monitored, as the risk of adverse reactions may be greater [See Warnings and Precautions (5.5) and Clinical Pharmacology (12.3)].
+Because fingolimod, but not fingolimod-phosphate, exposure is doubled in patients with severe hepatic impairment, patients with severe hepatic impairment should be closely monitored, as the risk of adverse reactions may be greater [see Warnings and Precautions (5.7), Clinical Pharmacology (12.3)].